Mejiro McQueen: Racing career

 Mejiro McQueen did not race as a two-year-old but made a successful racecourse debut over 1700 metres on dirt in February 1990 at Hanshin Racecourse.
 He was beaten in his next three starts before taking two minor races at Hakodate Racecourse in September.
-On 4 November at Kyoto Racecourse he recorded his first major success in his last run of the year when he took the 3000 metre Kikuka Sho.
+On the 4th of November at Kyoto Racecourse he recorded his first major success in his last run of the year when he took the 3000 metre Kikuka Sho.

-On his first appearance as a four-year-old Mejiro McQueen won the Grade 2 Hanshin Daishoten at Chukyo Racecourse, setting a record time of 3:07.3 for the 3000 metre turf course.
+On his first appearance as a four-year-old, Mejiro McQueen won the Grade 2 Hanshin Daishoten at Chukyo Racecourse, setting a record time of 3:07.3 for the 3000 metre turf course.
 In April at Kyoto he took his second Grade 1 prize as he won the spring edition of the Tenno Sho over 3200 metres.
 When dropped in trip for the Takarazuka Kinen over 2200 metres in June he ran well again, but was beaten into second place by Mejiro Ryan.
 After the customary summer break he returned in October to win the Grade 2 Kyoto Daishoten and then finished first in the autumn Tenno Sho.
 In the latter race, however, he was disqualified and placed last of the eighteen runners: he had been drawn on the outside and hampered several horses when his jockey tracked over to the inside rail just after the start.
 He put up good efforts in defeat on his last two starts that year, coming home fourth behind the American horse Golden Pheasant in the Japan Cup and finishing a close second to Dai Yusaku in the Arima Kinen.
 In the JRA Awards for 1991 he was voted the year's Best Older Male Horse.

 Mejiro McQueen's 1992 campaign was restricted to two races, but he won them both.
 He began by taking the Hanshin Daishoten for the second successive year.
-On 26 April at Kyoto he followed up his 1991 success by winning the spring Tenno Sho for a second time.
-Injury problems kept the horse off the track for the rest of the year.
+On the 26th of April at Kyoto he followed up his 1991 success by winning the spring Tenno Sho for a second time.
+Injury complications kept the horse off the track for the rest of the year.